 Emergency Medical Technician (EMT)

 This course highlights the basic knowledge and skills necessary for individuals who wish to obtain state or national certification as an emergency medical technician (EMT).
-The course adheres to the 2009 National EMS Education Standards, which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training.
-They have replaced the DOT National Standards curricula used in the past.
+The course adheres to the 2019 National EMS Education Standards, which are based on the National EMS Core Content and the National EMS Scope of Practice that define the minimal entry-level educational competencies for each level of EMS training.
+We offer this course either fully in person or as a self-paced online option with required in person lab/skills dates.

 Upon completion of this course, the participant will be able to: